JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 ---
 layout: post
-title: Salary negotiation email sample for sending your counter offer
+title: Salary negotiation email to send your counter offer
 tagline: Email sample to deliver your counter offer when negotiating starting salary
 excerpt: Use this salary negotiation email sample to deliver your counter offer when you negotiate starting salary.
 last_modified_at: 2016-09-30